fabric/fabric/sites/docs/upgrading.rst

         ``env.remote_interrupt = True``.

-        Allowing users to change this behavior via config is not yet implemented, though it is technically possible to do so by subclassing and overriding `invoke.runners.Runner.send_interrupt`.
+        Allowing users to change this behavior via config is not yet implemented, and may not be, depending on whether anybody needs it - it was added as an option in v1 for backwards compat reasons.

+        It is also technically possible to change interrupt behavior by subclassing and overriding `invoke.runners.Runner.send_interrupt`.
     * - ``env.roles``, ``env.roledefs`` and ``env.effective_roles``
         controlling/exposing what roles are available or currently in play
       - Pending